MiMSwarm/point-simulation/README.md

 # MiniMapper Simulation on Matplotlib

-> A simple point-based simulation carried out using a plotting library to verify the functioning of the control algorithms designed for the robot swarm.
+> A naive point-based simulation carried out using a plotting library to verify the functioning of the control algorithms designed for the robot swarm.

 ## Usage